445th Operations Group: World War II

 By far, the 445th's most tragic mission is the attack on Kassel of 27 September 1944.
 In cloud, the navigator of the lead bomber miscalculated and the 35 planes left the bomber stream of the 2d Air Division and proceeded to Göttingen some 35 mi from the primary target.
-After the bomb run, the group was alone in the skies and was attacked from the rear by an estimated 150 Luftwaffe planes, resulting in the most concentrated air battle in history.
+After the bomb run, the group was attacked from the rear by an estimated 150 Luftwaffe planes, resulting in the most concentrated air battle in history.
 The Luftwaffe unit was a Sturmgruppe, a special unit intended to attack bombers by flying in tight formations of up to ten fighters in line abreast.
 This was intended to break the bomber formation at a single pass.
 The 361st Fighter Group intervened, preventing complete destruction of the Group.
 Twenty-nine German and 25 American planes went down in a 15 mi radius.
-Only four 445th planes made it back to the base – two crashing in France, one in Belgium, another at RAF Old Buckenham.
+Only four 445th planes returned to the base – two crashing in France, one in Belgium, another at RAF Old Buckenham.
 Two landed at RAF Manston.
-Only one of the 35 attacking aircraft was fit to fly next day, but 445th sent 10 planes to the same target, Kassel.
+Despite only one of the 35 attacked aircraft were fit to fly next day, the 445th sent 10 planes to the same target, Kassel.

 After the end of the air war in Europe, the 445th flew low level "Trolley" missions over Germany carrying ground personnel so they could see the result of their efforts during the war.
 The group's air echelon departed Tibenham on 17 May 1945, and departed the United Kingdom on 20 May 1945.
-The 703rd BS ground echelon sailed on USAT Argentina from Southampton and the other squadrons on the USAT Cristobal from Bristol.
+The 703rd BS ground echelon sailed on from Southampton and the other squadrons on the USAT Cristobal from Bristol.
 Both ships arrived at New York on 8 June 1945.
 Personnel were given 30 days R&R. The group reestablished at Fort Dix, New Jersey, with the exception of the air echelon, which had flown to Sioux Falls Army Air Field, South Dakota.
 Most personnel were discharged or transferred to other units, and only a handful were left when the group was inactivated on 12 September 1945.